mortezaMozaffari14/iotagrid/README.md

 docker ps -a

 ```
-you should see all containers in the compose file
+you should see all containers in the compose file.

 Now browse: 127.0.0.1:8000/

 All containers are running in the backend and if  you want to stop Iotagird:

 ```